LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/age-restrictions/README.md

 # Exercise: Age Restrictions

-Write a program that asks the user for their age, and then reports the set of societal activities the user is legally entitled to participate in:
+In a program called `agerestrictions.c` write a program that asks the user for their age, and then reports the set of societal activities the user is legally entitled to participate in:

 ```